Septimal Mind Blog

 Let’s assume that we have a product (an online auction platform, for example) consisting of several software components:

-: Identity and Account Management Servicebilling
+1. iam: Identity and Account Management Service

-: Item Catalog Service
+5. catalog: Item Catalog Service

-All these projects use one shared SDK named sdk
+All these projects use one shared SDK named sdk.

 We may also assume that there would be several teams working on these projects.
+For example, we may assign sdk, iam, and catalog projects to the “infrastructure” team, billing and analytics to “finance” team and bidding to “store” team.

-projects we want to work on and set up the corresponding environment:
+Imagine that you have a magic tool project that allows us to choose which projects we want to work on and set up the corresponding environment:

 # Prepares workspace for all our components